libgit2/libgit2sharp/backlog.md

 ### Miscellaneous

- - Run the tests on a Mono platform (would require proper handling of libgit2 its dependencies binaries)
+ - Run the tests on a Mono platform